gdamore/tcell/README.md

 out to database file searches.

-The second is a JSON file, that contains the same information, which can be located either by the $TCELLDB environment file, or is located in the Go source directory.
+The second is a JSON file, that contains the same information, which can be located either by the $TCELLDB environment file, $HOME/.tcelldb, or is located in the Go source directory as database.json.

 These files (both the Go database.go and the database.json) file can be generated using the mkinfo.go program.
 If you need to regnerate the